paddytobias/15census_timor_dataclean/README.md

 ## How to reference

-Please feel free to use these scripts for your own work, but if you do, please site their origin using the DOI for this collection:
+Please feel free to use these scripts for your own work, but if you do, please cite the origin using reference below and the DOI for this collection:

 Tobias P, 2017, “2015 Timor-Leste Census data: Data Processing and Analysis in R scriptlets”, GitHub, [https://github.com/paddytobias/15census_timor_dataclean](https://github.com/paddytobias/15census_timor_dataclean), [![DOI](https://zenodo.org/badge/96260480.svg)](https://zenodo.org/badge/latestdoi/96260480)